el3um4s/strani-anelli-blog/_posts/2023/2023-12-04-using-typescript-and-svelte-in-construct/2023-12-04-using-typescript-and-svelte-in-construct.md

 This allows me to customize `globalThis`.

-I then add the file `scripts/definitions/defs.ts`:
+Then I add the file `scripts/definitions/defs.ts`:

 ```ts
 export interface Globals {}